ahadjixenofontos/pres-pipeline/PITCHME.md

 Follow the bread crumbs.<br>
 <img src="images/bread-crumbs.jpeg" height="300">
 <br>
-Some of the clues that your data is unreliable may be difficult to uncover.
+Some of the clues that your data are unreliable may be difficult to uncover.

 Note:
 Data is messy.
 That's okay.
 It's not a reflection on you (well it may be, if you didn't take the design phase seriously) and in any case, you want to be the one to find out

 +++

-### Descriptive statistics
+### <font color="#008080"> Descriptive statistics </font>
-Check the distributions of all key variables.
+* Check the distributions of all key variables.
-	- Averages, standard deviation, range, frequency tables
+	* Averages, standard deviation, range, frequency tables
-	- Outliers
+	* Outliers
-	- Rates of missingness
+	* Rates of missingness
-Drop observations if appropriate.
+* Drop observations if appropriate.
-Preliminary visualization of relationships between variables.
+* Preliminary visualization of relationships between variables.
-	- Scatterplots, boxplots, braplots, frequency tables
+	* Scatterplots, boxplots, braplots, frequency tables

 +++

-### <spanDimensionality reduction
+### <font color="#008080"> Dimensionality reduction </font>
 - For multidimensional data, you have options:
 	- Use a decision tree to identify which variables are important
 	- Look at the correlation between all variables and use a metric to decide which to drop